How much is your case worth?Get a free case evaluation

 - Medical conditions such as ADHD

 What is Irvine, California Doing to Decrease Teen Car Crash Fatalities?

 The BRAKES (Be Responsible and Keep Everyone Safe) training program has partnered with Kia Motors America, headquartered in Irvine, California, to eliminate as many teen car crashes as possible through education and training.
 According to research, teens who graduate are nearly 65 percent less likely to be involved in a car accident for up to three years after the training.

-The California Highway Patrol, which serves Irvine, California, established the Start Smart program for teens who are licensed or those soon to be licensed.
+The California Highway Patrol established the Start Smart program for teens who are licensed or those soon to be licensed.
 The program teaches young drivers about responsibility on the road, awareness of surroundings, and the importance of wearing a seat belt.
 Parents are welcome to participate in the program that allows for continued support after completing the program.
 According to the commissioner of Start Smart, “Start Smart prepares new drivers and their parents for the challenges that lie ahead.
 Ultimately, the goal is to save the lives by producing safe drivers through education.”